In-House Kitting using Kitting Station Orders

 • Lite Kitting Process

-Software Plan : Growth & Enterprise Account Type : Seller Account Inventory Type: Serialized & Non-Serialized Feature description "Lite Kitting" is an inventory management functionality that enables the creation of a 'virtual' kit or bundle product ...
+Software Plan : Growth & Enterprise Account Type : Seller Account Inventory Type: Serialized & Non-Serialized Feature description 'Lite Kitting' is an inventory management functionality that enables the creation of a 'virtual' kit or bundle product ...

 • Order Batches & Packing Station for B2C orders